DevExpress-Examples/asp-net-web-forms-create-controls-dynamically/Readme.md

 **[[Run Online]](https://codecentral.devexpress.com/e1238/)**
 <!-- run online end -->

-This example shows how to create a DevExpress control or a user control dynamically at runtime.
+This example shows how to create a DevExpress control or user control dynamically at runtime.

 Follow the steps below to create a control in code.